veebch/button/README.md

 ```
 # To Do

-Get button assignments to run from a config file.
+Place button functions into a config file to simplify the process.

 # License